 This layout is like the U-shape in its ability to optimize countertop space and it also leaves at least one side open to other living spaces.
 In most cases, the sink will be on one leg of the L and/or the stovetop/oven will be on the other.

-You could also add a raised bar to either side (the side not against a wall, of course!) to provide extra seating or standing room.
-Plus, raised bars work well as buffet stations when hosting guests at social events.
+You could also add a raised bar to either side (the side not against a wall, of course!) to provide a dining room table with extra seating or standing room.
+Plus, raised bars work well as buffet stations when hosting guests for at-home social events.
 You’ll want to opt for the work zone layout rather than the work triangle due to the space you’ve got to work with.
 This is also the most island-friendly layout (more on this in a minute).

 4. The galley (or corridor) kitchen